etg624/job-search-app/README.md

 - For the server make sure you have a local mongodb server running.
 Also, make sure you `npm install` after cding into the project directory.
 Run `node server.js` or just `nodemon` (if you have nodemon installed) and that will start the back end.

 - For the client side make sure you cd into the project directory and `npm install`.
-After waiting for the project to install run `npm start` and `http://localhost:3000` should open in your browser and voilà 💃 🕺
+After waiting for the project to install run `npm start` and `http://localhost:3000` should open with the app in your browser and voilà 💃 🕺

 ### `Tech Stack`